 During my time at UMBC, I have had the opportunity to work on several other research projects including:

-- Exploring the use of 3D printing as a means to engage underrepresented students in STEM learning (both in post-secondary integrated classrooms and with inner-city youth during an after-school worshop).
+Exploring the use of 3D printing as a means to engage underrepresented students in STEM learning (both in post-secondary integrated classrooms and with inner-city youth during an after-school workshop)

-- Exploring mobile navigation aids for the blind
+Exploring mobile navigation aids for individuals who are blind

-- Exploring design considerations for the development of future medication management systems for the blind
+Exploring design considerations for the development of future medication management systems for individuals who are blind